Market Whales and Their Recent Bets on ANET Options

-Whales with a lot of money to spend have taken a noticeably bearish stance on Arista Networks.
+Whales with a lot of money to spend have taken a noticeably bullish stance on Arista Networks.

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $240.0 to $350.0 for Arista Networks during the past quarter.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $175.0 to $320.0 for Arista Networks over the last 3 months.

 Arista Networks Call and Put Volume: 30-Day Overview